jgori-ouistiti/CoopIHC/docs/guide/agents.rst

 Use this method to initialize your class instance.
 It is recommended to call ``super().__init__()`` at some point.

-In the ``GoalDrivenDiscreteOperator``, the action set and action spaces can be directly deduced from the operator model, and the inference engine is not required:
+In the ``GoalDrivenDiscreteUser``, the action set and action spaces can be directly deduced from the user model, and the inference engine is not required:

 .. code-block:: python

-    def __init__(self, operator_model, observation_engine = None):
+    def __init__(self, user_model, observation_engine = None):
-        action_set = [operator_model.actions]
+        action_set = [user_model.actions]
         action_space = [gym.spaces.Discrete(len(action_set))]
-        self.operator_model = operator_model
+        self.user_model = user_model
         super().__init__(0, action_space, action_set, observation_engine = observation_engine, inference_engine = None)

 .. note::

     If ``observation_engine = None`` is provided, the bundle will automatically assign a standard observation engine to the agent.
-If it is an operator, then it will be able to perfectly see the task state as well as its internal state, but none of the assistant state.
-The assistant follows the same rule with operator and assistant switched.
+If it is an user, then it will be able to perfectly see the task state as well as its internal state, but none of the assistant state.
+The assistant follows the same rule with user and assistant switched.

 The ``finit()`` method
 """"""""""""""""""""""""""""
 Before the bundle has been initialized, the modeler first needs to:

 * Initialize the task,
-* Then initialize the operator,
+* Then initialize the user,
 * Then initialize the assistant.

 The bundle then initializes.
-It first starts by assigning its reference to the task, operator and assistant, by providing them with a ``bundle`` attribute.
+It first starts by assigning its reference to the task, user and assistant, by providing them with a ``bundle`` attribute.
-It then calls the operator and assistant's ``finit()`` method.
+It then calls the user and assistant's ``finit()`` method.
 This allows the modeler to initialize agents which depend on other agents.
 For example, the 'Goal' state can only take values in the possible 'Targets', which are defined in the task.

 .. note::

-    When used with a bundle, you can assume that the agent has a ``bundle`` attribute from which to access the task, operator, and assistant (``bundle.task, bundle.operator, bundle.assistant``) within any method except ``__init__()``
+    When used with a bundle, you can assume that the agent has a ``bundle`` attribute from which to access the task, user, and assistant (``bundle.task, bundle.user, bundle.assistant``) within any method except ``__init__()``

 .. code-block:: python